Remember this video of the woman who fell into a fountain while texting that went viral a few years ago?

-But despite her warnings, texting and walking has become a real problem with devastating consequences.
+But, despite her warnings, texting and walking has become a real problem with devastating consequences.

 Texting While Walking Accidents

-Further, they report that the researchers believe the actual number of injured pedestrians is much higher due to many not seeking treatment in an emergency room or not reporting the involvement of a cell phone in the accident.
+Researchers from an Ohio State University study also believe the actual number of injured pedestrians is much higher due to many not seeking treatment in an emergency room or not reporting the involvement of a cell phone in the accident.

 Efforts to Stop Texting and Walking Accidents in NC